Web Design Value Suite

 Alan Simpson is an award-winning author, having published over 100 books on computers and the Internet.
 His books have been published in over a dozen language worldwide.
 He has covered virtually all aspects of the computer industry, including web development, operating systems, programming, networking, and security.
 As a seasoned veteran of the computer industry, he is widely regarded as a computer and Internet guru.

-Should have basic computer skills; familiarity with files, folders, text editing, and copying and pasting.
-Completion of the online Creating Web Pages course (or equivalent experience with HTML and web publishing) is recommended.
+You should have basic computer skills; familiarity with files, folders, text editing, and copying and pasting.

 - This course can be taken on either a PC or Mac.